Definition of Format Cells

-If you want to represent the number percentage use this format.
-Input any number in the cell and select that cell and choose the percentage format then the number will convert into percentage.
+Suppose you want to represent the number percentage use this format.
+Input any number in the cell and select that cell and choose the percentage format then the number will convert into a percentage.

-When we input the fraction numbers like 1/5 we should convert the cells into Fraction format.
-If we input the same 1/5 in a normal cell it will show as date.
+When we input the fraction numbers like 1/5, we should convert the cells into Fraction format.
+If we input the same 1/5 in a normal cell, it will show as a date.

-When you input the number and convert to text format the number will align to the left side.
-It will consider as text as only not the number.
+When you input the number and convert it to text format, the number will align to the left side.
+It will consider as text as only, not the number.

-When you input a number 10000 (Ten thousand) and convert it into a scientific format it will display as 1E+04 , here E means exponent and 04 represents the number of zeros.
-If we input the number 0.0003 it will display as 3E-04.
-For better understand this try different numbers in excel format and check you will get a better idea.
+When you input a number 10000 (Ten thousand) and convert it into a scientific format, it will display as 1E+04, here E means exponent and 04 represents the number of zeros.
+If we input the number 0.0003, it will display as 3E-04.
+Try different numbers in excel format and check you will get a better idea to understand this better.

-You can hide and lock the cells on the same screen, Excel has provided instructions when it will affect.
+You can hide and lock the cells on the same screen; Excel has provided instructions on when it will affect.

 Things to Remember About Format Cells in Excel

 - One can apply formats by right-clicking and selecting the format cells or from the drop-down as explained initially.
-Impact of them is same however when you right-click you will have multiple options.
+The impact of them is the same; however, you will have multiple options when you right-click.

-- When you want to apply a format to another cell use format painter.
-Select the cell and click on format painter and choose the cell which you want to apply.
+- When you want to apply a format to another cell, use format painter, select the cell, click on formatted painters, and choose the cell you want to apply.

 - Use the option “Custom” when you want to create your own formats as per requirement.

 This is a guide to Format Cells in Excel.
-Here we discuss How to Format Cells in Excel along with practical examples and downloadable excel template.
-You can also go through our other suggested articles –
+Here we discuss how to format cells in excel along with practical examples and a downloadable excel template.
+You can also go through our other suggested articles to learn more–